-The Internal Revenue Code provides that contributions made to an IRA are tax-deductible, and they're deductible on state tax returns as well.
+The Internal Revenue Code provides that contributions made to a Traditional IRA are tax-deductible.
 But the IRS wants some revenue out of these accounts, so withdrawals are taxed at the owner's regular income rates.
 Due to changes made by the SECURE Act, if the owner's 70th birthday is July 1, 2019, or later, they do not have to take withdrawals until they reach age 72 if retired.

 When Beneficiaries Have to Begin Taking RMDs

-Prior to the SECURE Act of 2019, the beneficiary of an inherited IRAs generally has two options.
-He can withdraw the entire account within five years of the owner's death, or he can begin taking RMDs based on his own life expectancy within one year of the date of death.
-If his life expectancy is much longer than that of the owner, this can result in lower required distributions and less taxable income each year to the beneficiary.
+Prior to the SECURE Act of 2019, the beneficiary of an inherited IRAs generally had two options.
+They could withdraw the entire account within five years of the owner's death, or begin taking RMDs based on their own life expectancy within one year of the date of death.
+If their life expectancy was much longer than that of the owner, this could have resulted in lower required distributions and less taxable income each year to the beneficiary.

 What Happens If the Beneficiary Doesn't Stretch Out the IRA

-A beneficiary who is eligible to stretch the required minimum distributions over his own life expectancy does not have to do so.
-He can liquidate the inherited IRA at any time, but this will result in the inclusion of the entirety of the funds in the beneficiary's taxable income for the year in which they were withdrawn.
-If the beneficiary does not need the money for some pressing reason, it's typically better tax-wise for him to take only the required minimum distribution each year.
+A beneficiary who is eligible to stretch the required minimum distributions over their own life expectancy does not have to do so.
+They can liquidate the inherited IRA at any time, but this will result in the inclusion of the entirety of the funds in the beneficiary's taxable income for the year in which they were withdrawn.
+If the beneficiary does not need the money for some pressing reason, it's typically better tax-wise for them to take only the required minimum distribution each year.